 There’s a world out there to explore, but where do you start when booking a LGBT-friendly getaway?
-We contacted our Worldwide Traveler experts for the seven best destinations for LGBT travelers spanning Europe, Asia, and Australia, plus the best places to stay in each urban escape.
+Our experts found the seven best destinations for LGBT travelers spanning Europe, Asia, and Australia, plus the best places to stay in each urban escape.

 Amsterdam could be considered the birthplace of LGBT rights.
 The city unveiled the first-ever Homomonument in 1987, and today it offers five gay-friendly areas, including Amstel with its traditional gay bars; Zeedijk, with perhaps the world’s first gay bar; Warmoesstraat, a risqué section for more mature visitors; Reguliersdwarsstraat, a popular area for the younger generation; and Kersktraat, with unique shops, restaurants, and bars.
 While in the city, check out Pink Point, Amsterdam’s official gay and lesbian information kiosk, situated next to the Homomonument on the Westermarkt, for current entertainment and other activities.